The Real World: Portland: After filming

 In 2013, on Rivals II, Marlon hooked up with cast member Derek Chavez from The Real World: Cancun and came out as bisexual to the camera in an interview.
 In the same year, he released his first album under the name Jay Dillinger titled Real World: True Story, that also featured Jessica, Nia and Anastasia.
 In 2019, he was cast on the fourth season of Ex on the Beach.

 Since filming for Battle of the Exes II ended, Jordan has pursued a career in acting and had a recurring role on the OWN Network original series, Tyler Perry's If Loving You Is Wrong.
 In 2018, Jordan also appeared on MTV's Fear Factor alongside his then-girlfriend, Tori Deal from Are You the One?, whom he met on season 30 of The Challenge.
 Together they released two songs: "Work Song" and "Home".
 In 2019, the couple got engaged while filming season 34 of The Challenge.
 They ended their engagement in late 2020.

 On June 18, 2020, Jordan and Nia reunited on Instagram Live to talk about their racial dispute in light of the Black Lives Matter movement, after MTV cut ties with fellow Total Madness cast member Dee Nguyen for controversial comments on the matter.

 Johnny and Averey broke up in December 2013, after filming for the 25th season of The Challenge had completed.
 Reilly married Kimberly Lawlor on September 11, 2020.
 In 2025, Averey got engaged to Road Rules: The Quest cast member Adam Larson, whom she met on the fourth season of The Challenge: All Stars.

 Jessica married baseball player Jonathan France on February 6, 2021.

+On February 25, 2026, Averey Tressler confirmed that Daisy passed away on February 23.